luileito/evtrack/README.md

 evtrack
 =======

-Event tracking on web browsers
+Event tracking on websites using plain old JavaScript.